fbpx

 Nearly Newly Wed: NNW offers a variety of slightly worn and new wedding dresses, accessories, etc. You can even purchase a dress from their site, alter it, and then sell it back (as long as it’s in pristine condition).
 They have some amazing dresses!

-Borrowing Magnolia: Borrowing Magnolia is a great option if you’re looking for an affordable second hand wedding dress.
+Borrowing Magnolia: Borrowing Magnolia is a great option if you’re looking for an affordable second-hand wedding dress.
 This online platform connects buyers and sellers and brings women together.
-List of wedding dress designers you can select from include, Rue de Seine, Vera Wang, Temperley London, and more!
-So many options, colors, and price ranges to choose from you’re sure to find your special dress while supporting the planet (and your wallet) in the process!
+Their extensive range includes designers like Rue de Seine, Vera Wang, and Temperley London, and more!
+There are so many options, colors, and price ranges to choose from.
+You’re sure to find your special dress while supporting the planet (and your wallet) in the process!

 Etsy: You can find hundreds of beautiful vintage, upcycled, handmade, and made-to-order wedding dresses and designers on Etsy.
 Support small businesses, such as LilyMarksBrand, a top Etsy seller, or Visible Art, which creates beautiful organic linen dresses.